pydefi/chained-accounts/README.md

 A thin framework to help applications and users manage multiple ethereum accounts on multiple chains.

+*Motivation*

+Blockchain applications are becoming more cross-chain and multi-chain, therefore having a need to manage multiple user accounts on different chains.

+Users need an easy way to configure an application to use their private keys, including specifying which EVM chains they can be used on.
+Applications also need an easy eay to access user private keys while providing a way to handle accounts securely, rather than storing them in plain text.

+*Overview*

 Each `ChainedAccount`:

 - has a user-friendly name